techidaily/site-iphone-location/source/_posts/in-2024-how-to-see-someones-location-on-apple-iphone-15-pro-drfone-by-drfone-virtual-ios.md

 ![wait import gpx](https://images.wondershare.com/drfone/guide/wait-import-gpx.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/W5aJC8okA8s?si=L2rnYAp-gmGlLQSf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As you can see, it is pretty easy to view GPX online or offline using the right tools.
 In this post, I have included a detailed guide on how to view GPX in Google Maps.
 Besides that, I have also included another solution to view GPX on a map using [Dr.Fone - Virtual Location](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/) (iOS).
 Apart from importing/exporting GPX files, the application can also be used to spoof your Apple iPhone 15 Pro’s location or simulate its movement virtually from anywhere you want.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LT4sdZgUvRQ?si=SvQD5FouEzu4UHpJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Quick Steps to Change Weather Location on Apple iPhone 15 Pro